slivertv/thetatv-developers/README.md

 ### Create Streamer Apps for THETA.tv
 Developers can create applications for Theta.tv streamers.
 Applications such as chat bots, stream overlays, or chat mini-games are all possible.
-You can also create external applications such as dashboard, or management tools to enhance their streaming experience.
+You can also create external applications such as streamer dashboards or management tools to assist streamers in running their channels.

 **THETA.tv App Docs**
 * [https://github.com/slivertv/thetatv-api-docs](https://github.com/slivertv/thetatv-api-docs)